AlisAquilae/Academia/content/Notes/Literature Notes/River Flow/Reader RF-Chapter 3-Bernoulli.md

 ## 3.1.1 Potential energy
 The fist form of energy is **potential energy**.
 Any mass of water at a certain height has the ability (if allowed to flow downward) to make a water wheel turn.
 Reservoirs for hydroelectric power generation are classical examples.
-Potential energy is given by the following eqiation:
+Potential energy is given by the following equation:

 $$
 \text{potential energy} = m \, g \, z = W \, z \tag{3.1}